ft-abhx/De-Bruijn-Graph-Assembly/README.md

 * overlap-layout-consensus (OLC) and Hamiltonian path
 * de Bruijn graph and Eulerian path.

-Here we use de Bruijn graph and Eulerian path for the string reconstruction
+Here we use de Bruijn graph and Eulerian path for the string reconstruction.